Organizational Behaviour (Revision 16)

-To receive credit for ORGB 364, you must achieve a mark of at least “D” (50 percent) on the final examination and a composite course mark of at least a “D” (50 percent).
-Any unsubmitted assignments will receive a grade of 0%.
+To obtain credit for ORGB 364, you must achieve a mark of at least 50 percent on the final examination and a composite course mark of at least D (50 percent).
+Any unsubmitted assignments will receive a grade of 0.
 The composite mark is weighted as follows:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.